ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 001
 ```

-The result is 001.
-We can translate it in decimal:
+The result equals 001.
+You can translate it in decimal this way:
 {line-numbers: false}
 ```
 001 = 1
 ```

-It means that the bitwise AND operation with numbers 5 and 3 gives 1.
+It means that the bitwise AND for numbers 5 and 3 produces 1.

 The ampersand sign denotes the bitwise AND operation in Bash.
-Here is the command to repeat our calculations and print the result:
+For example, the following command performs our calculations and prints the result:
 {line-numbers: false, format: Bash}
 ```
 echo $((5 & 3))
 ```

 The bitwise OR operation works similarly as bitwise AND.
-But instead of the logical AND, you should perform the logical OR on bit pairs of the numbers.
+The only difference is it applies logical OR instead of AND for each pair of bits.

-For example, we want to calculate the bitwise OR for the numbers 10 and 6.
-First, write them in the two's complement like this:
+Here is an example.
+Suppose that you need to calculate the bitwise OR for the numbers 10 and 6.
+First, you should write them in the two's complement representation this way:
 {line-numbers: false}
 ```
 10 = 1010
 6 = 110
 ```

-One bit is missing in the number 6.
-Let's extend it by one zero to get four bits:
+The number 6 is one bit shorter than 10.
+Then you should extend it by one zero like this:
 {line-numbers: false}
 ```
 6 = 0110
 ```

-Now perform the logical OR on bit pairs of the numbers:
+Now you perform the logical OR on each pair of bits of the numbers:
 {line-numbers: false}
 ```
 1010